Ablu/manasource-doc/dependencies.md

  * **SQLite 3** - [http://www.sqlite.org/](http://www.sqlite.org/)
  * **Lua 5** - [http://www.lua.org](http://www.lua.org)

+Note that you will need a compiler version which supports the c++11x standard.

 You'll need to install these dependencies when you want to compile Mana yourself.
 The most convenient way to install them varies per operating system, below you'll find instructions for a few popular choices.

 #  Installation instructions